 Unlike word processors like Microsoft Word, LaTeX uses plain text files with markup codes to define the structure and formatting of a document.
 This approach provides more control and consistency over the appearance of a document, particularly with complex mathematical equations and scientific symbols.

 LaTeX is particularly popular in fields such as mathematics, physics, and computer science, where there is a need for complex typesetting and formulas.
 It is also used in the production of technical and scientific documents such as research papers, theses, and books.

 LaTeX is free and open-source software, and there are many resources available online for learning how to use it.
 Many publishers and journals provide LaTeX templates for authors to use when submitting manuscripts, and there are also many tools available for collaborative editing and sharing of LaTeX documents, such as Overleaf and ShareLaTeX.

-An open-access journal is a scholarly journal that provides free and unrestricted access to its articles online.
-In other words, readers can access and download the articles without needing to pay for a subscription or purchase individual articles.
+An open-access journal is a scholarly journal that provides unrestricted access to its articles online.
+In other words, readers can access and download the articles without paying for a subscription or purchasing individual articles.

 Open-access journals make scientific and scholarly research more accessible to a wider audience, including researchers, students, and the general public.
 This can lead to increased visibility and impact of research, as well as more opportunities for collaboration and knowledge sharing.

 There are two main types of open-access journals: